Skip to content

 status_code int 200 Specifies the response status code

-content_type str None Specifies the type of response body, such as json, text, html, etc.
+content_type str None Specifies the response body type, such as json, text, html, etc.

 headers dict None Specifies the HTTP response headers (no need to repeat Content-Type here)